Florin-Lazar-Personal/vacation-hire/SolutionArchitecture.md

 > - Defines the set of supported OAuth clients (apps) that can integrate with the platform and their allowed API usage
 > - Defines the role based access control policies
 > - Manages the users database
-> - Enables user login
+> - Enables user operations such as: login, MFA, forgot password, reset password, change password
 > - Enables access tokens issuance, validation, renewal and revokation by using OAuth 2.0 and OIDC protocols
 >
 > **Associated microservice:**